ING Banner

 4. Phase 2: Observing Preparation

-OT programmes with WEAVE will always be done in queue service mode, and oObservations are detailed in XML observing blocks (OBs) which are prepared by applicants at WEAVE-OT Phase 2.
+OT programmes with WEAVE will always be done in queue service mode, and observations are detailed in XML observing blocks (OBs) which are prepared at WEAVE-OT Phase 2.

-hosted at the Cambridge Astronomy Survey Unit (CASU), with support from the ING Astronomy Group as well as from CASU.
+The upload and validation of phase-2 OBs is handled using the WEAVE Automated Submission Platform (WASP), hosted at the Cambridge Astronomy Survey Unit (CASU), and support is provided by the ING Astronomy Group as well as from CASU.

 Communication between WASP and the principal investigator (PI) of the awarded proposal is established at the beginning of phase 2.
 A first email contains the necessary credentials to log on to WASP.